Ministry of Sport and Youth Affairs

 See Current Procurement Opportunities

-No. Submitting information, quotations, or bids does not guarantee selection or contract award.
-All submissions are evaluated in accordance with stated criteria and applicable procurement rules.
+No. Submitting information, quotations or bids does not guarantee selection or the award of a contract.
+All submissions are evaluated in accordance with the stated criteria and applicable procurement rules.

-Yes, in limited circumstances such as emergencies, low-value procurements, or where only one supplier is capable of providing the required goods or services, subject to proper justification and approvals.
+Yes.
+In limited circumstances, such as emergencies, low-value procurements or situations where only one supplier is capable of providing the required goods or services, we may engage a supplier directly, subject to proper justification and approvals.

 Yes.
-Suppliers may submit clarification requests within the timeframe specified in the procurement document.
-Responses are shared in accordance with procurement rules to ensure fairness.
+Suppliers may submit requests for clarification within the timeframe specified in the procurement documents.
+Responses are provided in accordance with the procurement rules to ensure that all suppliers are treated fairly.

 Yes.
-Suppliers may submit complaints in line with the procedures outlined by the Office of Procurement Regulation (OPR).
+Suppliers may submit complaints or raise concerns in line with the procedures outlined by the Office of Procurement Regulation (OPR).

-Unsolicited proposals are generally not accepted, unless permitted under specific circumstances in accordance with procurement rules and approvals.
+Unsolicited proposals are generally not accepted, unless allowed under specific circumstances in accordance with the procurement rules and with the necessary approvals.

-Procurement-related queries may be directed to the Ministry’s Procurement Unit using the contact details provided on the website or within the procurement documents.
+Procurement-related queries may be directed to our Procurement Unit using the contact details provided on this website or as indicated in the relevant procurement documents.

 Government of the Republic of Trinidad and Tobago